firecracker-microvm/firecracker/docs/mmds/mmds-user-guide.md

 MMDS is tightly coupled with a network interface which is used to route MMDS packets.
 To send MMDS intended packets, guest applications must insert a new rule into the routing table of the guest OS.
 This new rule must forward MMDS intended packets to a network interface which allows MMDS requests.
+For

-### Example
+example:

 ```bash
 MMDS_IPV4_ADDR=169.254.170.2